9. Real Steel

 It is basic and not advanced because is contains absolutely nothing that is difficult.
 It just is awful, illogical, wretched and complicated - even so no politicians and lawyers were involved.

-though.
-Remember?
-All that was known about the "theory" of steel is
+All that was known about the "theory" of steel is that Aristotle

 So you may even have treated your ore before you used it, removing some of the unwanted stuff, but nonetheless your ingredients were never very clean.
 In our modern times we still stuff unclean ore and "coke" into our huge blast furnaces.
 Not because we couldn't make clean ore and carbon but because it's impossible to get clean carbon and pure iron ores in huge quantities for very little money.
 Coke in this case means rather clean carbon and is not something you drink or stuff up your nose.
 I'll get to coke in the fullness of time, too.

 |Whatever happens inside your blast furnace (and that's a rather complex story we are going to tackle in the next chapter), you cannot reasonably expect that pure iron will come out.
 Nevertheless, our forebears did produce admiringly clean wrought iron in their primitive "bloomery" furnaces.
 They could do that because they made very clever use of the iron-carbon phase diagram - without having the slightest notion of what that might be.
 Their stuff always contained slag inclusions, however.